0xSh4d0w/THM/TakeOver.md

 <img width="815" height="429" alt="Screenshot_From_2025-07-29_19-47-34" src="https://github.com/user-attachments/assets/b223ff45-5d49-420a-8806-4bb0df831097" />

-take a good look at the hint , as per the room we are supposed to add the given IP address in the /etc/hosts path of our machine(vm or preferably the machine given in the room )
+take a good look at the hint , as per the room we are supposed to add the given IP address in the `/etc/hosts` path of our machine(vm or preferably the machine given in the room )
-The hints that we can assume from the given room are:
+The hints that we can assume from the given room are:<br>
-	1) the company works on the topic space research and they write blogs about it(so they probably might have a separate blog site too  ) under a different subdomain name
+	1) the company works on the topic space research and they write blogs about it(so they probably might have a separate blog site too  ) under a different subdomain name <br>
 	2) "they are rebuilding their support" . now this may have 2 meanings either they have their support panel/page in their own website or it might be as a separate different website  under a different sub domain name
 ## APPROACH: